varunkamuni1609/fraud-detection-analysis/README.md

-# fraud-detection-analysis
-Machine learning-based fraud detection system using Python to analyze transactional data and classify fraudulent transactions.
-Here’s a polished **~350-word GitHub repository description / README project write-up** for your repo **`fraud-detection-analysis`**:

----

-## Fraud Detection Analysis & Machine Learning
+Fraud Detection Analysis & Machine Learning

 This project focuses on building a machine learning-based fraud detection system to identify fraudulent financial transactions using historical transactional data.
 The objective of the project is to analyze transaction behavior, uncover suspicious patterns, and develop predictive models that can classify transactions as fraudulent or legitimate with high accuracy.